 This version of the game is much closer to the style of Melbourne House games which was typical at the time (Muncher, Street Hassle), with a chunky main character (Though accurate and well animated!).
+It even seems that the charset was nicked too from Muncher/Street Hassle!
 Graphically very funny, and the animations for each part of Inspector Gadget are very faithfully reproduced.

-Gadget has to run through a horizontally scrolling level (Very much best described as a Metro Cross clone), jumping obstacles and getting Gadget skates and other gadgets like the Helecopter, spring legs and other bits.
-Very faithful to the cartoon original, and much more fun!
+Gadget has to run through a horizontally scrolling level (very much best described as a Metro Cross clone), jumping obstacles and getting Gadget skates and other gadgets like the Helicopter, spring legs and other bits.
+Very faithful to the cartoon original, and much more fun compared to the very poor effort we eventually got.
+Collecting certain objects, makes you jump to other screens, but overall its very unstable and crashes a lot.

-Recently it has been discovered that the version in Gamebase 64 has the missing intro sequence, which is a very faithful rendition of the cartoon’s intro… superb!….
+It was discovered that the version in Gamebase 64 has the missing intro sequence, which is a very faithful rendition of the cartoon’s intro.
 Plus it has the music which has been sitting in HVSC for a while.
-This updated version has been added in the download recently.
+This updated version has been added to the downloads section as well.

-Essentially, the game was being developed by Ian Chia, and was almost getting to a complete stage.
-But towards the end there was a bug that kept crashing the game, and unfortunately after many banging of heads, the developers could not find what was
+Essentially, the game was being developed by both Don Havelberg and Ian Chia, and was nearing completion when disaster struck.
+Towards the end there was a bug that kept crashing the game, and unfortunately after many banging of heads, the developers could not find what was causing it.
+Andrew Davie, who worked at Beam Software, recalls sitting with Don Havelburg for many hours trying to find the issue and were chasing around the bug in the system.

-causing it.
-With deadlines looming, Melbourne House had to concede defeat, and so new developers were very quickly drafted in to knock out a quick effort which was the dire arcade adventure game which was released… Dire maybe because it was rushed.
+With deadlines looming, Melbourne House had to concede defeat, and so new developers were very quickly drafted in to knock out a quick effort which was the dire arcade adventure game which was released.
+Dire probably because it was rushed.

-The main thing to be taken out of this, is that the preview has sneaked out.
-It is possible more graphics, level maps and enemies are hidden in the code and haven’t been implemented just yet.
-Possibly this is something that can be explored in the future.
 From the article that CVG ran, we learn that the game was divided into three worlds – the first was really a training level to get to grips with all the gadgets that Inspector Gadget had (including Gadget Skates, Gadget Copter, Gadget Elastic legs and more).
-It could be that the preview has all of the features, just includes a bug and a lack of music/sfx.
+It could be that the preview has all of the features, just includes a bug and a lack of music/sfx (which could well be added by someone).

-Contributions: Peter Weighill, Mat Allen, Mat (Bondclone), Andrew Partis
+Contributions: Peter Weighill, Mat Allen, Mat (Bondclone), Andrew Partis, Andrew Davie, Ian Chia, Don Havelberg

 Don Havelberg talks to GTW64 about Inspector Gadget: